 I grabbed my beer bottle from the bar.

-Her Italian was standing on the opposite sidewalk.
+Her Italian stood on the opposite sidewalk.
 His two friends were laughing at him and me and Ae.
 So were two transvestites.
 I didn't see the humor of the situation and drained my beer.

 I was free of Ae.
 I bore no more responsibilities to her or her family.
 I was the God of my future.

 "Fuck you too."
-I lost my temper and chucked the beer bottle in her direction.
-I could easily hit her head.
+I chucked the beer bottle in her direction.
 The bottle shattered against the wall across the street.
 Ae ran to the Italian.
 He held her in his arms.
 It was the last thing I wanted in this world and it was all my fault.

 Time hit fast-forward speed, when he charged the bar.
 His friends scrummed with Pi-Ek and Sam Royalle, plus several of the bar staff.
-The Italian threw an overhead punch at my face.
+The Italian threw an overhead punch.
 I partially blocked it with my forearm.
 His fist cracked on my cheek.
 He had a hard hand.
 Stars fluttered in my eyes.
 Ae stopped his second punch.

 "Yet mung."
 Ae led him away from the bar.
 She had lose face, but if the police would show up if this altercation continued any longer and they would be looking for 'sin-bon' or tea money to squash any charges.
 That money was better in her pocket.
 She had a family to feed.